olemak/baamap/README.md

 ## Features

-- 📍 Interactive map interface
+- Interactive map interface with pinch-to-zoom and pan gestures
+- "My Location" button to center map on current position
+- Zoom controls (+ / − buttons and pinch gestures)
-- ✏️ Draw custom geofence polygons by tapping on the map
+- Draw custom geofence polygons by tapping on the map
-- 📤 Send geofence data to backend server
+- Send geofence data to backend server
-- 🗺️ Visual feedback with markers and polygon overlay
+- Visual feedback with markers and polygon overlay
-- ⚡ Real-time coordinate tracking
+- Real-time coordinate tracking
+- Info screen with app description and navigation

 ## Project Structure